PiotrMakarewicz/deploy/oracle/README.md

  - self-signed SSL certificate should not be under version control
  - change SSL certificate to use the right DNS, not example.com
  - connect backend with Ares cluster
+ - make openstack deploy idempotent so that you do not have to make a new instance if something goes wrong (NEW project for Dr Grzanka?)

+ - dodać w przeglądarce certyfikat do frontendu i backendu

  ## Useful commands